 38:13 And it was told Tamar, saying, Behold thy father in law goeth up to Timnath [Timnah of Esau of Gen 36] to shear his sheep.
 38:14 And she put her widow’s garments off from her, and covered her with a vail, and wrapped herself, and sat in an open place, which is by the way to Timnath; for she saw that Shelah was grown, and she was not given unto him to wife.

-Judah seeks consolation because of the death of his wife and takes Tamar for a harlot.
+Judah seeks consolation because of the death of his wife and not recognizing her, takes Tamar for a harlot.
 She demands a token of his pledge until lambing time, when she should receive a kid as her gift.

 38:15 When Judah saw her, he thought her to be an harlot; because she had covered her face.
 38:16 And he turned unto her by the way, and said, Go to, I pray thee, let me come in unto thee; (for he knew not that she was his daughter in law.)
 And she said, What wilt thou give me, that thou mayest come in unto me?
 38:17 And he said, I will send thee a kid from the flock.
 And she said, Wilt thou give me a pledge, till thou send it?
 38:18 And he said, What pledge shall I give thee?
 And she said, Thy signet, and thy bracelets, and thy staff that is in thine hand.
 And he gave it her, and came in unto her, and she conceived by him.